smorel/AppCoreKit/Documentation/Sample-template.markdown

 <h2>Summary</h2>

-<p>This sample illustrate how we can create a Twitter client displaying the public time that is fetched from the web asynchronously.</p>
+<p>This sample illustrates how to create a simple Twitter client displaying the public timeline.</p>

+ - The data is fetched from the web asynchronously.
+ - The results are displayed in a table view with custom appearance.

 <h2>Defining the Document</h2>

-<p>First, we need to define our document models that will represents our data.
-Our client will represent a timeline that is a collection of Tweets displaying the avatar image, the name of the user and its message.</p>
+<p>First, we need to define our UI document models that will help representing our data.
+Our client is a timeline with a collection of Tweets displaying the avatar image, the name of the user and its message.</p>

 <i>Document.h</i>